 It is my fondest and heartfelt hope that there are still more people wo will wake up to the fact that we are living under soft tyranny, and far too many of us are comfortable with that.

 There is also a tsunami coming in the form of economic disaster if we do not get our country working again.
-And that include opening up our movie theatres, the metaphor for liberty in my story today.
+And that includes opening up our movie theatres, the metaphor for normalcy in a free and open society.